 4. Attire for clinical/practicum settings:

 1. BSN Students - The official uniform is Research College of Nursing embroidered navy-blue scrubs.
 Shoes must be closed-toe and without holes.
-The College uniform should only be worn while in the student role such as: clinicals, labs or simulations.
+Unless specifically approved by course faculty, the official College uniform should be worn while in the student role such as clinicals, labs, or simulations.
+College t-shirts should not be worn in the student role.
 Students are not to wear the College uniform while working as an intern/extern, PCT, MHT, etc.

 5. Artificial nails shall not be worn by students when providing direct patient care.
 Natural nails shall be kept clean and nail polish should be in good repair.